kubernetes/ingress-nginx/docs/examples/static-ip/README.md

-# Static IPs
+# Static IPs and METALLB IPs

-This example demonstrates how to assign a static-ip to an Ingress on through the Nginx controller.
+This example demonstrates how to assign a static-ip or metallb IP to an Ingress on through the Nginx controller.

 ## Prerequisites